-To produce the highest quality water for our customers, we subject it to rigorous treatment to assure that sediment, harmful bacteria, protozoan parasites, and certain minerals are removed.
-We test our water using sophisticated equipment and scientifically advanced procedures.
+To produce the highest quality water for its customers, BPU subjects it to rigorous treatment to assure that sediment, harmful bacteria, protozoan parasites, and certain minerals are removed.
+BPU regularly tests its water using sophisticated equipment and scientifically advanced procedures.